 - DLBCL that develops in people who have HIV.

-If you have been diagnosed with DLBCL and not one of the specific rare subtypes, you might want to skip these sections.
+If you have been diagnosed with DLBCL that is not one of the specific rare subtypes, you might want to skip these sections.

 Primary mediastinal large B-cell lymphoma (PMBL) used to be classed as a subtype of DLBCL but it is now classed as a separate type of lymphoma.
 It typically affects people in their 20s and 30s.
 It is more common in women than men.